 Have you ever fancied living a Jedi life?
 Yes, then this could be the perfect game for you.
 Just like the two previous installments in the series, Jedi Outcast put you in control of character Kyle katarn, a pro-rebellion mercenary who devoted his entire life to fight the dark side.

 As a force sensitive individual, your character’s job is to put an end to the advancements of the Imperial Stormtrooper, dark Jedi, and other enemies.
-You will do that over 24 levels over eight planetary systems.
+You will do that over 24 levels around eight different planetary systems.

 As the game goes on, your character will run into others including Luke and his friend Lando Calrissian.
 You will also encounter many hostile characters.
 The plot moves forward with intriguing in-game cut-scenes that provide superior animation effects.